fangyingqian/Reuters21578-data-mining/README.md

   }
   return(loglike)
 }
-#find.k(newdata)
+find.k(newdata)
-# this function spent too much time to run
-# it seems like bigger k give bigger loglikelihood value,
-# i chose k=10 by considering the work of computation
+this function spent too much time to run it seems like bigger k give bigger loglikelihood value, i chose k=10 by considering the work of computation

-# when k=10
+when k=10
 lda<-LDA(newdata,10)
 lda.inf<-posterior(lda)$topics #alternative way, use lda@gamma to get the posterior newdata2<-as.data.frame(lda.inf)

-### feature 3
 newdata3<-cbind(newdata,newdata2)

-### assign each document with only one topic
+assign each document with only one topic col.sums<-colSums(reut[,4:138]) order<-order(col.sums) top.ten<-tail(order,10) col.sums[top.ten]
-col.sums<-colSums(reut[,4:138])
-order<-order(col.sums)
-top.ten<-tail(order,10)
-col.sums[top.ten]
-reut1<-subset(reut,not.zero)  # delete the documents with zero words from the original dataset reut2<-reut1[,top.ten+3] #reduce the data with only the top 10 topics not.zero1<-rowSums(reut2)!=0 reut3<-subset(reut2,not.zero1) # find the documents which belongs to the top 10 topics
+reut1<-subset(reut,not.zero)   delete the documents with zero words from the original dataset reut2<-reut1[,top.ten+3] reduce the data with only the top 10 topics not.zero1<-rowSums(reut2)!=0 reut3<-subset(reut2,not.zero1)  find the documents which belongs to the top 10 topics

-# to creat a function to assign each document with only one topic
-topics<-names(reut2) #top 10 topics
+to creat a function to assign each document with only one topic topics<-names(reut2) #top 10 topics assign.topic<-function(x){
-assign.topic<-function(x){
   final.topic<-vector()